checkmarx-ts/cxone-flow-audit/README.md

 # CxOneFlow Audit Tool

-This tool can be used to audit, configured, and de-configure CxOneFlow event web hooks in an SCM.
+This is a command line tool that can be used to audit, configure, and de-configure CxOneFlow event web hooks in an SCM.

 This currently only works with Azure DevOps Cloud and Enterprise.